A Robust Solution Procedure for Hyperelastic Solids with Large Boundary Deformation: Newton continuation

-The description in the previous paragraph assumed the special case of traction-free Neumann boundaries and absence of body forces.
+The description in the earlier paragraphs assumed the special case of traction-free Neumann boundaries and absence of body forces.
 It is more difficult to use this adaptive technique when there are nonzero body forces or tractions since it is not obvious how to step these loads in a way that prevents tangling on each step.
-Therefore, our test cases involve only traction-free, body-force-free loading conditions.
+Therefore, most of our test cases focus on the traction-free case.
 Since the focus of the paper is the UBN method, it represents a strengthening of our contention that UBN is usually better than the competing algorithm (continuation) since we limit our testing only to the case that seems well suited for continuation.
+Nonetheless, we have also tried examples with nonzero tractions; we report on this experiment at the end of Section~\ref{sec:3Dexperiments}.